mibur1/psy111/book/statistics/2_Categorical_Reg/2_Effects Coding.md

 The intercept in weighted effects coding represents the weighted mean of the dependent variable (`WMf`), while the coefficients for each group represent the deviation of that group’s mean from the weighted mean.

-As this functionality is not directly offered, we will create the design matrix manually by performing the following steps:
+As this functionality is not directly offered, we will manually create both the contrast matrix and the design matrix by performing the following steps:

 1. Computing the sample proportions for each category in the categorical variable